llambda/malt/README.md

 ## Installation and usage

-Requires Node.js v0.12 or later, or iojs.
+Requires Node.js v0.12 or later.

 1. Add ```127.0.0.1 malt``` to your ```/etc/hosts``` file.